Christine Schutt: Personal

 She lives in New York City and has two sons, Nick and Will.
 Will Schutt, author of Westerly, was the 2012 recipient of the Yale Prize for Younger Poets.

 Other work

-Schutt taught English and creative writing at The Nightingale-Bamford School from 1984-2014 where she served as the faculty adviser for the school literary magazine Philomel.
-She has taught and continues to teach graduate and undergraduate writing at Barnard College, Bennington College, Columbia University, Hollins University, Sarah Lawrence College, University of Massachusetts-Amherst, Syracuse University and UC Irvine.
+From 1984 to 2014, Schutt taught English and creative writing at the Nightingale-Bamford School, where she served as the faculty adviser for the school literary magazine Philomel.
+She has taught and continues to teach graduate and undergraduate writing at Barnard College, Bennington College, Columbia University, Hollins University, Sarah Lawrence College, the University of Massachusetts Amherst, Syracuse University and UC Irvine.
 She has taught at the Sewanee Writers' Conference in the years 2006, 2008, 2010, 2011, 2012, 2013, 2014, and 2017.